jorg-gradwohl/Cyberlab/progress-log.md

 - Verified forwarding from all machines to the Desktop PC.
 - All logs unified under the `endpoints` index and visible in Splunk Web.
 - Updated the network diagram.

+**Lessons learned:** Splunk forwarders often appear fully installed but send no data until `outputs.conf`, `inputs.conf`, the correct index and receiving port `9997` are all configured and the service is actually running.
+Always verify each step of the ingest chain.

 ## 03-11-2025 (cleanup)